cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 <aside markdown="1">

-This ABNF definition treats all single-quoted strings the same, whether they are unprefixed and constitute byte string literals, or prefixed and their content subject to further processing.
+This ABNF definition treats all single-quoted string literals the same, whether they are unprefixed and constitute byte string literals, or prefixed and their content subject to further processing.
 The text string value of the single-quoted strings that goes into that further processing is described using separate ABNF definitions in
-{{app-grammars}}; as a convention, the grammar for the content of an app-string` with  prefix, say, `p`, is described by an ABNF definition with the rule name `app-string-p`.
+{{app-grammars}}; as a convention, the grammar for the content of an app-string with prefix, say, `p`, is described by an ABNF definition with the rule name `app-string-p`.

-As an implementation note, some implementations may want to integrate the parsing and processing of app-string content with the overall grammar.
+As an implementation note, some implementations may want to integrate the parsing and processing of app-string content for certain application extensions with the overall grammar.
-Such an integrated syntax is not provided with this specification, but it can be derived from the overall ABNF definition and the prefix-specific app-string ABNF definitions by performing an automated transformation; see {{squash}}.
+Example grammars for such integrated parsers are provided with this specification in {{integrated-grammars}}.
 </aside>

 For simplicity, the internal parsing for the built-in EDN prefixes is